Firebase logo

 Firebase Review FAQ

-For startups evaluating cloud & infrastructure tools, Firebase is worth a closer look.
+For startups evaluating developer & it tools, Firebase is worth a closer look.
 The combination of mature features and the Free Spark Plan startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Firebase?